grafioschtrader/grafioschtrader/README.md

 spring.mail.host=smtp.gmail.com
 spring.mail.port=587
 spring.mail.username=grafiosch@gmail.com
-spring.mail.password=DEC(YOUR_PASSWORD)
+spring.mail.password=DEC(YOUR_MAIL_PASSWORD)
 spring.mail.properties.mail.smtp.auth=true
 spring.mail.properties.mail.smtp.starttls.enable=true
 ```
 ### Database preparation
 For the database only a empty database with user access is required.
 Everthing else is done with the first start of GT.
-In the following statement change at least **YOUR_PASSWORD" with your own password.
+In the following statement change at least **YOUR_DB_PASSWORD" with your own password.
 ```
-mysql -u root -p -e "create database grafioschtrader; GRANT ALL PRIVILEGES ON grafioschtrader.* TO grafioschtrader@localhost IDENTIFIED BY 'YOUR_PASSWORD'"
+mysql -u root -p -e "create database grafioschtrader; GRANT ALL PRIVILEGES ON grafioschtrader.* TO grafioschtrader@localhost IDENTIFIED BY 'YOUR_DB_PASSWORD'"
 ```
 ## Build deployment artifacts
 It depends on the target system how the deployment is happened.